 Anglers have long been concerned about the impact of predation on fish stocks in the Broads.
-Pisciverous species, including cormorants, mink and otter can have very obvious impacts on individual fish, but little is known about the impact of predation on fish populations.
-The introduction or spread of non-native species may also lead to added predation pressure on various life stages of important Broads fish species.
+Pisciverous species, including cormorants, mink and otter can have very obvious impacts on individual fish, but little is known about the impact of predation on fish populations, apart from anglers views on the subject.